Pipe Viewer: Online Manual

 %I

-ETA as local time of completion.
+ETA as local time at which the transfer will finish.
 Equivalent to -I.

 %r